Choose your city

 Specialized in Picasso, she released numerous essays about the artist’s work, including Picasso poète (2008) published by the Ecole Nationale Supérieure de Paris.

-As a member of the International Association of Art Critics (A.I.C.A) and independent curator, she has made curating a fundamental part of her academic research, which focuses on Picasso, the critical reception of the work of Pablo Picasso and Marcel Duchamp, as well on de/post/colonial issues in the arts.
+As a member of the International Association of Art Critics (A.I.C.A) and an independent curator, she has made curating a fundamental part of her academic research, which focuses on Picasso, the critical reception of the work of Pablo Picasso and Marcel Duchamp, as well on de/post/colonial issues in the arts.

 Don’t Stop Here!